swarad07/swarad07.github.io/_posts/2020-07-02-making-sense-of-covid-data.md

 Some people say why can’t we test everyone, that is a foolish argument, you can’t test all population even if you want to.
 Given the incubation period of 14 days, someone who is tested -ve today can test +ve tomorrow due to any reason.
 So this is a waste of available resources.

 Then how to decide whom to test?
 This is done by a strategy as below,

    1. Test all symptomatic patients & their family (high fever, sore throat, etc, or any other COVID19 symptoms)
-    2. Test all high risk contacts of #1 even if asymptomatic.
+   2. 1.
+Test all high risk contacts of #1 even if asymptomatic.
 Lets call the 1st and 2nd group of people as *High Risk Individuals or HRI*
    3. Inform contacts of HRI via contact tracing to self quarantine.

-Above #1, #2 and #3 are to be followed strictly but this is where issues start to happen.
-Ensuring #2 and #3 is where everything goes wrong if local administration is not strict.
+Above **#1**, **#2** and **#3** are to be followed strictly but this is where issues start to happen.
+Ensuring **#2** and **#3** is where everything goes wrong if local administration is not strictly following protocol.

 ## Growth Rate (lower is better)